Take Me Home

 The program is a database maintained by the Irving Police Department and is only accessible to public safety personnel.
 Once made aware of the program, families may fill out the online registration form.
 If the family is uncomfortable filling out the form online, they can contact the Community Services Division at (972) 721-2544 for assistance.
 A crime prevention officer will then fill out a form for them.

 A crime prevention officer will reach out to the family to complete the registration and schedule a time to take a current photograph of the person being registered.
 This photo (taken by an Irving PD officer) can be taken at the Irving Criminal Justice Center (305 N. O’Connor Road) or the family’s residence making the request.

 - When an officer locates your loved one, the officer will search the Irving PD Take Me Home database.

-- Once the officer can match that loved one up to the database's entry, contact will be made with the listed contact person.
+- Once the officer matches that loved one to the database’s entry, contact will be made with the listed contact person.

 - The officer will then make arrangements to get the loved one back home.